-Conventional row crop operations subsidized through Farm Bill commodity programs have been identified as systems with relatively large levels of net GHG emissions.
+Conventional row crop operations subsidized through farm bill commodity programs have been identified as systems with relatively large levels of net GHG emissions.
 USDA should take immediate steps to ensure effective enforcement of existing conservation compliance measures for controlling soil erosion.
 In addition, however, legislative measures should be enacted to require the adoption of conservation compliance plans that include additional measures (such as conservation tillage combined with cover cropping) to increase soil carbon levels and measures (such as nutrient management planning and integrated pest management) to reduce the inputs of synthetic nitrogen and pesticides, and to minimize N2O emissions from fertilized soils.

-Support climate-friendly livestock production systems and end subsidies for CAFOs with their massive GHG and water pollution impacts.
+Support climate-friendly livestock production systems and end subsidies for concentrated animal feeding operations (CAFOs) with their massive GHG and water pollution impacts.

-These recommendations are based on research findings 8 and 9.
+These recommendations are based on research findings 8 and 9

-6.1 Provide full life-cycle assessment for all livestock production systems, including factors such as indirect land use changes related to feed production or other inputs and overall energy consumption, in assessing the net GHG emission levels for systems receiving EQIP or CSP funding intended to reduce GHG emissions.
+6.1 Provide full life-cycle assessment (LCA) for all livestock production systems, including factors such as indirect land use changes related to feed production or other inputs and overall energy consumption, in assessing the net GHG emission levels for systems receiving EQIP or CSP funding intended to reduce GHG emissions.

-This analysis is particularly important for Concentrated Animal Feeding Operations (CAFOs).
+This analysis is particularly important for CAFOs.
 CAFOs generally rely on large-scale row crop grain production using synthetic fertilizers and pesticides and often store animal waste in lagoons and other systems that generate additional GHG emissions.
-Without a comprehensive life-cycle analysis of GHG emissions, public funding could be used to increase net GHG emissions.
+Without a comprehensive LCA of GHG emissions, public funding could be used to increase net GHG emissions.

 With 50 percent of total EQIP funding set aside for livestock production systems under the 2018 Farm Bill, we urge NRCS to give careful review to the suite of livestock practices available through EQIP.
 The farm bill makes clear that the livestock set-aside includes grazing management practices.
-In reviewing livestock conservation practice standards, we urge NRCS to ensure that revisions maximize the capacity of these practices to mitigate potentially adverse impacts of livestock production on soil health (compaction, erosion, nutrient overloads, overgrazing), water quality (nutrients, pathogens, sediments), and climate (greenhouse gas emissions).
-EQIP was never intended to be an incentive to concentrate livestock production, yet unfortunately that is what is has in part become.
-USDA should take concrete steps to phase out EQIP funding for CAFOs, beginning with an immediate stop to funding of new or expanding CAFOs.
+In reviewing livestock conservation practice standards, we urge NRCS to ensure that revisions maximize the capacity of these practices to mitigate potentially adverse impacts of livestock production on soil health (e.g., compaction, erosion, nutrient overloads, overgrazing), water quality (nutrients, pathogens, sediments) and climate (e.g., GHG emissions).
+EQIP was never intended to be an incentive for concentrated livestock production, yet unfortunately that is what it has, in part, become.
+USDA should take concrete steps to phase out EQIP funding for CAFOs, beginning with immediately stopping funding of new or expanding CAFOs.

-Apply a comprehensive lifetime assessment of GHG emissions to funding priorities and ranking under the Rural Energy for America Program (REAP).
+6.2 Apply a comprehensive lifetime assessment of GHG emissions to funding priorities and ranking under the Rural Energy for America Program (REAP).

-Rural Energy for America Program (REAP) funding should not be used to fund single components of farming systems, including digesters, which overall emit large amounts of GHGs through high fossil fuel energy use or reliance on inputs which generate high levels of GHGs.
+REAP funding should not be used to fund single components of farming systems that emit large amounts of GHGs through high fossil fuel energy use or reliance on inputs which generate high levels of GHGs.
+REAP should also not fund methane digesters, which do not meaningfully reduce GHG emissions from the livestock sector.